There’s an underestimated, under-studied TSH feedback loop that almost nobody talks about.

 In Graves’ disease and its lesser-known hypothyroid variant of atrophic thyroiditis (AT), TSH secretion can come under direct interference from two TSH-receptor antibody variants.

 I’m not talking about “anti-TSH” antibodies that can interfere with TSH test results in the laboratory.
+Those are different.
+These are not antibodies against TSH as the hormone.
 I am talking about the kind of TSH-Receptor (TSHR) antibodies that can interfere with TSH secretion from the pituitary gland itself.
+The TSH _receptor_ antibody, not the TSH _hormone_ antibody.

 It is possible for Graves’ disease and atrophic thyroiditis antibodies to directly manipulate TSH secretion by interfering with the “ultrashort feedback loop” at the pituitary.
-Hashimoto’s patients can also have these TSHR antibodies flowing through their veins, as proven in research I cite here.
+Hashimoto’s patients can also have these TSHR antibodies flowing through their veins.

 Scientific research articles and my personal thyroid therapy experience prove that TSHR antibodies can potentially make TSH test results unreasonably discordant with T4 levels.